afalvella/conventional-commits/README.md

 ## Releases

-### First release
+### Changelog

-- To generate your changelog for your first release, simply do:
+- To generate your changelog before your first release, simply do:
 `npm run release -- --first-release`
+- commit that change before your first release.

 ### Starting a new release